* Shares rebound but on track for worst week since June

 this week that was triggered by signs of sluggish global growth.

-in a market still rattled by global demand concerns.
+market still rattled by global demand concerns.

 The S&P 500's close below the 50-day moving average on